All Episodes

 By the way, Seattle cop, you know, he had to be told by another officer to remove his knee from the neck of a man they were detaining.

-Well, how did we not learn from this already?
+How did we not learn from this already?

-That's you know, not learning lessons like in the case of coronavirus is very disturbing.
+That's, you know, not learning lessons, like in the case of coronavirus, is very disturbing.

 You're supposed to learn from mistakes.

-You know, you think, for example, New York would be learning now and preparing for the next pandemic that might happen one day, or maybe planning after night after night of violence and looting and arson uh and and violence to do something about it, but they have it.
+You know, you think, for example, New York would be learning now and preparing for the next pandemic that might happen one day, or maybe planning after night after night of violence and looting and arson and violence to do something about it, but they have it.

 But don't worry, Joe Biden is doing something about it.

-Joe Biden is suggesting to cops if they're being if somebody's attacking them with a knife to shoot them in the leg.
+Joe Biden is suggesting to cops if they're if somebody's attacking them with a knife to shoot them in the leg.

 And by the way, Biden's campaign is raising bail money for anti-cop rioters.

-There's a problem uh that is systemic.
+There's a problem that is systemic.

 I'm tired of hearing that issues of police abuse are the result of a few bad apples.

-Anyway, uh, what is it?
+Anyway, what is it?

-Because that's not true, and we know it's not true.
+And we know it's not true.

-And the idea, you know, this is what one bad apple though can do to a lot of good people.
+And the idea, you know, this is what one bad apple, though, can do to a lot of good people.

 That was what I kept saying about the deep state.

-That's what I kept saying about what Joe de Genova called those dirty cops.
+That's what I kept saying about what Joe DeGenova called those dirty cops.

 It's unbelievable.